 The Koh Chang Elephants are retired elephants from all over

-Each Koh Chang Elephant has its own history and is now in retirement on Koh
+Each Koh Chang Elephant has its own history and is in retirement on Koh Chang.

-Chang.
 He/she is specially chosen by Kingphant to join the group.
-Each elephant has had a hard life, is
+Each elephant has had a hard life, is unique

-unique and was always alone.
+and was always alone.
 Their life was lonely and hard work.
-They have no family and are now together as
+They have no family and are now together as a new

 They hope to see a lot of visitors to have a chat with and maybe take their picture.